pantheon-systems/documentation/source/_docs/create-custom-upstream.md

 title: Create a Custom Upstream
 description: Connect a remote repository with Pantheon to use as a starting point for new sites.
 tags: [tools, workflow]
-earlyaccess: true
-earlynote: The documentation on this page discusses features and options that are not available across the entire platform.
 ---
-Pantheon is rolling out a new self-serve feature to support creating Custom Upstreams in the Organization Dashboard.
-Once created, members of the organization will be able to create new sites from the common codebase.
+Pantheon Custom Upstreams are a self-serve feature available to anyone with access to the Organization Dashboard.
+Once created, members of the organization will be able to create new sites from a set common codebase.
 For an overview of this feature, see [Introduction to Custom Upstreams](/docs/custom-upstream).
-In order to use a specific Custom Upstream on multiple Organizations, the upstream must be created within each Organization's Dashboard.
+In order to use a specific Custom Upstream on multiple Organizations, the upstream must be created within each Organization’s Dashboard.

-## Eligibility
-Access to this feature is currently invite only for organizations.
-Repositories must be hosted on [GitHub](https://github.com/) or [BitBucket](https://bitbucket.org/).
-Contact us for early access to this feature.
-If you need to use an alternate repository hosting provider, let us know in the form.

-<a href="https://pantheon.io/agencies/learn-pantheon?docs" class="cta">Contact Us</a>

 ## Create and Host the Repository Remotely